 The village took shape before the dawn of the motor vehicle, which makes navigating the narrow lanes by car tricky at best.
 We advise you to leave your vehicle at the top in St Endellion car park, and take a leisurely meander down.

+Although small in size, there's still plenty of things to do in Port Isaac.
 You could spend hours here simply winding your way through the narrow streets and absorbing the welcoming atmosphere which only a Cornish fishing village can offer.
 Pause a while on the harbourside to watch the activities of the fishermen landing their daily catch, and pop in and out of the galleries and charming shops which line the streets.
 Port Isaac Pottery is a creative haven within the old Roscarrock Methodist Chapel and features a range of handmade pottery, gifts and photography, as well as a charming café.

 More gifts can be found in the Old Boathouse Stores, as well as groceries, newspapers, magazines and fishing tackle.
 At the top of the village is the Peapod, selling a range of ladies’ fashion and a selection of homeware.
-Several other shops are dotted throughout the village, the best way to see them is just to set off on foot and see where the streets take you!
+Several other shops are dotted throughout Port Isaac; the best way to see them is just to set off on foot and see where the streets take you!

 Port Isaac itself is primarily a harbour, with a small shingle beach suitable for a stroll or a picnic in summer.
-For the best local beach in terms of surf, head 4 miles down the road to Polzeath where anexpanse of golden sand is revealed as the tide retreats.
+For the best local beach in terms of surf, head 4 miles down the road to Polzeath where an expanse of golden sand is revealed as the tide retreats.
 The waves here are slow and consistent, a playground for beginners through to more experienced surfers.

-Martin Clunes who plays Doc Martin is quoted by the Independent to have named Tregardock as his favourite beach in the area.
+Martin Clunes, who plays Doc Martin, is quoted by the Independent to have named Tregardock as his favourite beach in the area.
 Reached via a long footpath and with a bit of a scramble down to the beach, it isn’t the easiest spot to access, but once there you’ll be rewarded by a secluded cove which grows as the tide goes out to become a sandy stretch.
 Backing the beach are dramatic cliffs, peppered with cafes and a waterfall at the end of the beach.
 Be wary of the tide though, so as not to get cut off.

 If it’s sun, sea and sand you’re after, Daymer Bay serves up plentiful quantities of each (weather permitting!)
 The dog-friendly beach is large and beautiful, lying along the mouth of the Camel Estuary which makes it sheltered and relatively shallow.
 Perfect for families, it is also a lovely rest point whilst walking along the South West Coast Path.

-The attractions and activities:
+The attractions and activities in Port Isaac:

 To the West of Port Isaac lies Port Quin which you can reach via a 3.5-mile meandering walk along the coast path, taking in beautiful views over the rugged coastline.
 Towards Port Quin, you’ll encounter Doyden Castle, which once featured in Poldark.